The plan for corporate domination of Americans

 So not only did Powell provide the inspiration and the plan to the greediest among us, as a Supreme Court Justice he was now in a position to provide them with a weapon – the gradual reinterpretation of the Constitution in favor of Corporate America.
 He pushed for tilting the playing field toward the wealthy and corporations over several court cases that equated money to speech, gave corporations the freedom of speech, and even gave them a conscience.
 This ultimately enabled the free flow of anonymous and unlimited money into our political process resulting in a democracy that was corrupted beyond recognition.
 With nine Justices on the Supreme Court, Powell does not get all the blame, but in some cases, he took an aggressive hands-on approach to persuade enough of the Justices to fall in line.
 More information on Powell’s handiwork and its effects on the Supreme Court can be found online and will soon be provided here.

 But, it’s only a memo.
 You might be thinking how much damage can one memo written by some old curmudgeon really cause?
 That really all depends on who receives the memo.
 The Chamber and its wealthy members and associates had the money and influence to start Powell’s wrecking ball swinging right away.
 It didn’t take them long to start creating the structure and the “organizations” to do Powell’s bidding, but in these early days of their war, the damage done to Democracy was about as noticeable as the damage done to the lungs of a first-time smoker.
-The damage done over the next 50 years was as inevitable as the damage done to a chain smoker.
+The corporate class became the parasite class and the damage done over the next 50 years was as inevitable as the damage done to a chain smoker.
 We wouldn’t notice until it was too late.

 Here’s a very short list of examples of corporate America aligning their vast wealth and resources against us:

-Probably the most amazing thing about what Powell pulled off, handing over the U.S. Constitution to corporations, is that when the Constitution was written there was no such thing as a corporation in America – something that today’s so-called “Constitutional Originalists” conveniently ignore.
+Looking at the bigger picture, Powell managed to take the U.S. Constitution from us and hand it over to corporations.
+An amazing feat, considering that when the Constitution was written there was no such thing as a corporation in America – something that today’s so-called “Constitutional Originalists” conveniently ignore.

 The public, thoughtful Lewis Powell is quoted as saying: ”An Orderly society cannot exist if every man may decide which laws he will obey.”
 The private, calculating Lewis Powell was probably also thinking: “…so the wealthy must rewrite the laws to reorder society”.